rmind/libqsbr/README.md

 structures.
 This library provides a raw QSBR and EBR mechanisms as well as a higher level a garbage collection (GC) interface based on QSBR.

-The libqsbr library is written in C11 and is distributed under the 2-clause BSD license.
+The implementation is written in C11 and distributed under the 2-clause BSD license.

 ## EBR API